Taxation of Cryptocurrency - Part 2

 NSA is approved by NASBA, the IRS, ACAT, and CTEC as a provider of continuing professional education.

-Recently retired from her private tax practice in Tucson, Arizona, Amy now spends her time teaching and writing on tax subjects.
-She teaches for NATP and has been published in NATP’s Tax Pro Journal as well as the Wolters Kluwer Journal of Tax Practice & Procedure.
+Amy M. Wall, EA, MBA, is recently retired from her private tax practice in Tucson, Arizona, where she worked with individuals, small businesses and S Corporations.
+Amy now spends her time teaching and writing on taxation.
+She teaches for several continuing education providers and has been published in a number of tax journals, including NATP’s Tax Pro Journal and Wolters Kluwer Journal of Tax Practice & Procedure.
+She is the author of Virtual Tax: the taxation of Cryptocurrency; Income Taxes for Real Estate Agents; Divorce and Taxes, and The Parish, a work of fiction about a tax preparer whose nighttime clients aren’t quite what they seem.